Peetheadmin/AnsibleWordpress/README.md

-# CFT to automate installatin of Wordpress using Ansible
+# CFT to automate installation of Wordpress using Ansible

 Setup Wordpress on ubuntu linux EC2 instance using ansible and automate this using a cloud formation template